SQream/sqream_docs/reference/sql/sql_statements/dml_commands/update.rst

 Triggering a Cleanup
 --------------------

-When an ``UPDATE`` statement is executed, it creates a new table that contains the updated data, while the original table remains intact.
-As a result, residual data may be left behind, and a cleanup operation is necessary to ensure the database remains in a consistent state.
+When an ``UPDATE`` statement is executed, it creates new chunks that contain the updated data.
+As a result, residual data may be left behind, and a cleanup operation is necessary to complete the physical removal of data.
+This cleanup is usually done automatically overnight, but you can choose to do so yourself to remove the redundant files immediately.

 The following is the syntax for triggering a cleanup: